Clarkson-Applied-Data-Science/2024_ia651_Sheehe_Weaver/README.md

 To tackle this project our team used a variety of machine learning techniques learned though out this course.
 To start we evaluated and examined out selected data.
 Multiple figures were created to better understand each variable and their relationship with others.
 The Exploratory Data Analysis was key in determining what processes we should try on our data.

-The first method implemented was Linear Regression which yielded both a poor Mean Squared Error (MSE) and R Squared value for training and testing data.
+The first method implemented was Linear Regression which yielded relatively good training and resting MSE and a good test R Squared value.

 Support Vector Regression (SVR) was chosen next and a grid search was performed to find the optimal values for parameters gamma and C. This was done without a pipeline and with a pipeline, where the pipeline had a minimal effect of the success of the model.